-The Grahamstown Formation
+Grahamstown Formation

-The Grahamstown Formation in the Study Area is mostly found on hill tops (Figure 12) or as isolated boulders.
+The Grahamstown Formation in the Study Area is mostly found on hill tops (Figure 11) or as isolated boulders.
 The age of this formation is Miocene (older than the Bokkeveld and Enon Formations and younger than the Bredasdorp Group).
-It is regarded a palaeo (ancient) land surface.
-The silcrete can attain thicknesses of up to several metres.
-Silcrete formed by iron oxides is called ferricrete; some silcretes are rich in manganese.
+It is regarded a duricrust which preserve the palaeo (ancient) surface.
+The silcrete can attain thicknesses of up to several metres; some silcretes are rich in manganese.

-Figure 12.
+Figure 11.
 Silcrete caps a Bokkeveld Formation shale hill north of the Hard Dunes.